 Articulation and Corporate Agreements

 UIU has articulation agreements with many community colleges to make it easier to transfer your community college credits to count toward our majors.
 Several companies also have educational agreements with UIU through the Corporate Advantage program.
 Their employees enjoy benefits, including tuition discounts.

 The UIU academic schedule may vary by center, so please check out details for the center in which you are interested.
-Distance education and independent study programs offer open enrollment so that you can enroll at any time and study at your pace.
+Distance education and self-paced degree programs offer open enrollment so that you can enroll at any time and study at your pace.

-Admission to UIU is not required to enroll in independent study courses.
-Enrollment in an Independent Study Program course(s) does not constitute admission to UIU.
+Admission to UIU is not required to enroll in self-paced degree study courses.
+Enrollment in a Self-Paced Degree Program course(s) does not constitute admission to UIU.